How Exercise and BMI Impact Your Fertility

-Keeping intensity in mind, you can choose pretty much whatever you love to do!
+Keeping intensity in mind, you can choose pretty much whatever you love to do as part of your fertility workout!
 Make modifications whenever you feel you need them.
 Listen to your body.
 You want to be challenged, but still able to hold a conversation.

-These are some of our favorite workouts that will keep you feeling healthy without worrying about overdoing it:
+These are some of our favorite exercises while TTC that will keep you feeling healthy without worrying about overdoing it:

 How Often Should I Be Working Out?

 We recommend 4-5 days a week.
 It gives you 2-3 rest days during the week to recover from workouts, and it’s an attainable goal.